matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

 You will be taken to the ``user list`` view.
 All users are shown here.
 Just as the add and change views, list views are very standard.
 They will be covered a bit later.

 You can log out now, and log in as the newly added user.
-The ``home view`` is a bit dirrefent, according to the assigned permissions.
+The ``home view`` is a bit different, according to the assigned permissions.